mlandis/phyddle/docs/source/tutorial.rst

 |

-We note that phyddle is designed to be easy to use.
-However, its misuse can easily lead to untrustworthy results.
-We urge users to carefully read :ref:`Overview` and :ref:`Safe_Usage` to learn how to use phyddle responsibly.
+This marks the end of the tutorial!
+Explore the :ref:`Overview` documentation and other workspace project examples to learn more about phyddle's capabilities and how to use them effectively.